ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 What we have did above:

 - Add a `onError` function to log an error message, and to create a beep sound.
-- Update the `sass` task to use the `plumber` function and then pass the `onError` to it as a value to the `errorHandler` object property.
+- Update the `sass` task to use the `plumber` function, and then pass the `onError` to it as a value to the `errorHandler` object property.

+By doing this you can know exactly what's happening on errors, in which file, and also Gulp will not stop working.

 ### Watching Files